Constructive Spherical Codes by Hopf Foliations: Decoding

-\subsection{Decoding performance}
+\subsection{Decoding Performance}

-We analyze the performance of the decoding for the standard SCHF procedure.
+We analyze the performance of decoding using the previously presented standard SCHF procedure.
 The only information required to store are minimum distance and dimension, so this algorithm has storage complexity $O(1)$.

-The number of operations $T(n)$ in the general loop of Algorithm \ref{alg-dec-geral} follows the recursive expression
+The number of operations $T(n)$ in the general loop of Algorithm~\ref{alg-dec-geral} follows the recursive expression

-where $O(n)$ accounts for computing $\mathbf{y}$ (line 4), $\eta$ from (\ref{eq: decode4}) (line 5) and the products in line 9.
-Using Master theorem \cite{cormen}, it follows that this algorithm has complexity $O(n \log n)$.
+where $O(n)$ accounts for computing $\mathbf{y}$ (line~4), $\eta$ from~\eqref{eq: decode4} (line~5) and the products in line~9.
+Using the master theorem~\cite[p.
+73]{cormen}, it follows that this algorithm has complexity $O(n \log n)$.
 Compare this with the complexity of a brute-force ML decoder, which has time complexity $O(Mn)$ and storage complexity $O(M)$.
-In \cite{hamkins3}, two decoding algorithms are proposed for laminated spherical codes: one uses $O(\sqrt{M})$ space and $O(\log M)$ time and the other uses $O(1)$ space and $O(\sqrt{M})$ time.
+In~\cite{hamkins3}, two decoding algorithms are proposed for laminated spherical codes: one uses $O(\sqrt{M})$ space and $O(\log M)$ time and the other uses $O(1)$ space and $O(\sqrt{M})$ time.

-To analyze the performance of this sub-optimal decoder, we have performed the following test: for a given code $\mathcal{C}(M,n,d)$, we add i.i.d. centered Gaussian noises $\mathbf{z}_i \sim \mathcal{N}(0,\sigma^2)$ to each point $\mathbf{x}_i$ in the code and decode each $ \mathbf{y_i} = \mathbf{x}_i + \mathbf{z}_i $.
-We compute the symbol error rate (SER) for different signal-to-noise ratios (SNR), as well as the average CPU time\footnote{ Using \textit{Python 3.7.6} on a 8GB RAM, Intel Core i5-7200U @ 2.50GHz machine. } required for decoding one codeword for the proposed algorithm without additional steps, with some additional steps (if $\hat{d} \ge d/2$, we consider the two adjacent leaves $\eta \pm \Delta\eta$), and the brute force ML decoder.
-Results are presented in Fig. \ref{fig: decoding-rates} and Table \ref{tab: decoding-times}.
+To analyze the performance of this sub-optimal decoder, we have performed the following test: for a given code $\mathcal{C}(M,n,d)$, we add i.i.d. centered Gaussian noise $\mathbf{z}_i \sim \mathcal{N}(0,\sigma^2)$ to each point~$\mathbf{x}_i$ in the code and decode each $\mathbf{y_i} = \mathbf{x}_i + \mathbf{z}_i $.
+We compute the symbol error rate~(SER) for different signal-to-noise ratios~(SNR), as well as the average CPU time\footnote{ Using \textit{Python 3.7.6} on a 8GB RAM, Intel Core i5-7200U @ 2.50GHz machine. } required for decoding one codeword using the proposed algorithm without additional steps, with some additional steps (if $\hat{d} \ge d/2$, we consider the two adjacent leaves $\eta \pm \Delta\eta$), and the brute-force ML decoder.
+Results are presented in Fig.~\ref{fig: decoding-rates} and Table~\ref{tab: decoding-times}.

-While the SER of the proposed decoder without additional steps is higher than brute-force ML for high SNR, the average time required to decode one codeword required by the latter method can be up to ten times higher.
-On the other hand, when allowing simple additional steps, the decoding performance practically matches brute force ML, while keeping low time complexity.
+While the SER of the proposed decoder without additional steps is higher than brute-force ML for higher SNR, the average time required to decode one codeword by the latter method can be up to ten times higher.
+On the other hand, when allowing simple additional steps, the decoding performance practically matches brute-force ML, while keeping low time complexity.
 This justifies the use of the proposed sub-optimal decoder.